Greece Moments Greece Moments

 Viticulture in Samos has a very long tradition and probably dates back to ancient times.
 Especially on the fertile north coast, the vineyards stretch up into the mountains.

-The dominant grape variety is the white nutmeg grape, from which, for example, the well-known fortified wine Samos Nectar is made.
-In the meantime, however, dry wines are also offered by the Samos winegrowers’ cooperative.
+The dominant grape variety is the white Muscat grape, from which, for example, the well-known fortified wine Samos Nectar is made.
+In the meantime, however, dry wines are also being offered by the Samos winegrowers’ cooperative.

 A visit to the Vakakis winery

-After a years-long court case, the Vakakis winery on Samos finally managed to become independent of the winegrowers’ cooperative and market its own wines independently.
+After a lengthy court case, the Vakakis winery on Samos finally managed to become independent of the winegrowers’ cooperative and market its own wines independently.

-We were there for a spontaneous tasting and did not regret our visit!
-The winery of the Vakakis family is located north of Karlovasi in the mountain village Megali Lakka.
+We stopped by for a spontaneous tasting and did not regret our visit!
+The winery of the Vakakis family is located north of Karlovasi in the mountain village of Megali Lakka.

-In an old stone house, the very informative and personal tasting instead of.
-From the two lovely ladies Sania and Aggeliki we received a lot of background information about viticulture on Samos and were allowed to taste several varieties.
+In an old stone house, a very informative and personal tasting took place.
+The two lovely ladies Sania and Aggeliki gave us a lot of background information about viticulture on Samos, and we were able to taste several varieties.
 The wines were accompanied by delicious small cheese appetizers, tomatoes and olives.

 weingut vakakis samos verkostung